 Nancy J. Vickers, Bryn Mawr’s president from 1997 to 2008, began her tenure by leading the College community to a clear understanding of its priorities and the challenges it would face in the next century through the adoption of the Plan for a New Century.
 When she retired in June 2008, she left the College with a 40 percent increase in undergraduate applications, a completed fund-raising campaign that tripled the goal of the previous campaign and an endowment that had nearly doubled since she took office.

-Under Jane McAuliffe’s leadership, from 2008 to 2013, the College committed itself anew to liberal arts for the twenty-first century.
-It initiated the innovative 360° Program, through which students investigate an issue or theme from multiple disciplinary perspectives, and became a national leader among liberal arts colleges in combining the strengths of online and classroom teaching — blended learning — in its liberal arts curriculum.
-McAuliffe spearheaded strategic partnerships with several universities and colleges across the globe and played a critical role in the founding of the Women in Public Service Project with the U.S. Department of State.
+Under Jane McAuliffe’s leadership, 2008 to 2013, the College committed itself anew to liberal arts for the twenty-first century.
+It initiated the innovative 360° Program, through which students investigate an issue or theme from multiple disciplinary perspectives, and became a national leader among liberal arts colleges in combining the strengths of online and classroom teaching—blended learning—in its liberal arts curriculum.
+McAuliffe spearheaded strategic partnerships with several universities and colleges across the globe.
 Addressing global needs in science, technology, engineering, and math (STEM), Bryn Mawr continued to be a leader in preparing students for careers in these fields and recruited its first STEM Posse cohort of students.

 As president, Cassidy has been a public champion of women in STEM and has represented the College at a White House summit on STEM as well as a summit on college access, a value to which Bryn Mawr has long been committed.
-On campus, she is leading the effort to apply lessons learned from using blended learning in STEM subjects to the humanities; and she has launched the Leadership, Innovation, and the Liberal Arts Center (LILAC), which includes civic engagement, career and professional development, and experiential learning opportunities designed to prepare students to become effective, self-aware leaders in their chosen pursuits.
-In addition, Cassidy has hosted two campus-wide gatherings to engage all campus constituents in dialogue about difference with respect to race and class and is focused on creating a new ethos around wellness, including the design and construction of a new facility.
+On campus, she is leading the effort to apply lessons learned from using blended learning in STEM subjects to the humanities.
+She also has launched the Leadership, Innovation, and the Liberal Arts Center (LILAC), which works with students to help them build pathways from their liberal arts education to their professional goals through career and professional development, experiential learning opportunities, and civic engagement.
+In addition, Cassidy has hosted three campus-wide gatherings to engage all campus constituents in dialogue about difference with respect to race and class, and is focused on creating a new ethos around joy and wellness, including the design and construction of a new student facility.